vatpac-technology/sops/docs/terminal/melbourne.md

 	  <figcaption>27 / 27AD34D TCU Structure</figcaption>
 	</figure>

-!!! note
-    The following diagrams do not include non ML TCU areas of responsibility such as MB ADC or EN ADC

 #### Avalon Approach (MAV)
 MAV is responsible for the Class D and E airspace in the AV CTR, `SFC`-`A045`.

 They are responsible for the same portion of airspace when it is [reclassified](#av-ctr) due to AV ADC being offline.

 MAV extends south outside of **30nm ML**, in to HUO(WON) airspace.
 The Southern portion of this extension (shown below) is Class E `A015`-`A045`, and HUO(WON) is responsible for the airspace **above and below** it.